Emsworth to Langstone

 The Route

-2. After the causeway bends right, pass by the yacht club on your left and then continue on the narrow path above the shoreline passing by a series of residential properties with large gardens on your right.
+2. After the causeway bends right, pass through the yacht club and then continue on the other side on the narrow path above the shoreline, passing the yachts and dinghies stored on your right, and then a series of residential properties with large gardens.
+The seawater will be to your left.

-7. Retrace your steps either along the shore, or through the cemetery and woods to return.
+6. Retrace your steps either along the shore, or through the cemetery and woods to return.

 Did you know?

 Langstone mill is now a private residence, but was a working mill up until World War One.
 The black tower, covered in tar to protect it from the harsh sea elements, was once a windmill.
-The rest of the building would have had two huge wheels, powered by the creek and tide behind.
+The rest of the building would have had two huge wheels, powered by the creek and tide.
 Barges would come up to the mill and carry the goods away to the coast.

 Previous